An improved holographic nodal line semimetal: Conclusion and discussion

 We also calculated the fermionic spectral function by probing a massive Dirac fermion coupled in a particular way to the background field in bulk.
 We have found that, multiple nodal circle of Fermi surfaces exist in the topological NLSM phase while disappear in the trivial phase.
 The dispersion relation of low-energy excitations near the Fermi surfaces is linear.
 By tuning the dimensionless parameter $M/b$, the size of each nodal circle shrinks in the NLSM phase.
 These behaviors especially the discontinuity of Fermi circle in band structure indicate that a quantum phase transition happens at the critical point.
 We also computed the Berry phases in the NLSM phase and found that nodal circles are topologically nontrivial, which confirms the topological property of NLSM phase and the broken of topology across the quantum phase transition,

-We have seen that most of the features above are qualitatively similar to the holographic model in \cite{Liu:2018bye}.
+One might expect that after imposing the duality constraint new physics appears, while we have seen that most of the features above are qualitatively similar to the holographic model in \cite{Liu:2018bye}.
 The role of the duality in the two form operators does not modify the phase diagram qualitatively.
 The properties of the fermionic spectral function seems to depend crucially on the exact form the action of the probe fermions, while not on the geometric background.
-It would be interesting to study other physical quantities, like transports \cite{Landsteiner:2016led, Bu:2018psl, Haack:2018ztx, Ammon:2020rvg} and non-local quantities to show some special features in this improved holographic model.
+In condensed matter literature, the shear viscosity at low temperatures has been proposed in \cite{Moore:2019lay} as a probe to detect the band topology and the topological quantum phase transition.
+Therefore, it would be interesting to study other physical quantities, like transports \cite{Moore:2019lay, Landsteiner:2016led, Ammon:2016fru, Bu:2018psl, Haack:2018ztx, Ammon:2020rvg} and non-local quantities to show some special features in this improved holographic model which serves as a natural ground to explore physics of strongly coupled NLSM.